christophertubbs/ArgUI/README.md

 1. Allow you to generate a new entry point that will create the CLI for both interactive and non-interactive modes based on a config
 2. Launch a TUI based on the config without needing to generate anything based upon that config

+## Covered Cases

+The scripts within the `test_cases` directory should be covered by this functionality